grapa-dev/grapa/docs-src/docs/examples.md

 > - Copy/paste `.grc` scripts into the Grapa REPL or save and run them with the CLI.
 > - For Python, run the `.py` script with Python 3 and the `grapapy` module installed.
 >
-> **Note about Language Extension Examples:** The SQL and PROLOG syntax examples demonstrate how Grapa's executable BNF can be used to add custom syntax to the language.
-These are working implementations showing the pattern - SQL, PROLOG, and LISP are not natively supported in Grapa, but these examples show how they can be fully implemented using Grapa's rule system.
+> **Note about Language Extension Examples:** The SQL, PROLOG, and LISP syntax examples demonstrate how Grapa's executable BNF can be used to add custom syntax to the language.
+These are example implementations showing the pattern - SQL, PROLOG, and LISP are not natively supported in Grapa, but these examples show how they can be fully implemented using Grapa's rule system.

 ## See Also
 - [Getting Started](getting_started.md)